FinCEN, OFAC Warn VASPs of Potential Sanctions Violations for Allowing Customers to Pay Ransomware

 Financial Red Flag Indicators of Ransomware and Associated Payments

 The FinCEN advisory (CYBER FIN-2020-A006) identifies ten financial red flag indicators of ransomware-related illicit activity.
 Red flags that can pertain to any financial institution are:

 - IT A company or a business More activity is connected to cyber indicators that have been associated with possible ransomware activity or cyber threat actors known to perpetrate ransomware schemes.

 - When opening a new account or during other interactions with the financial institution, a customer provides information that a payment is in response to a ransomware incident.

 Red flags specific to VASPs include:

-- A customer’s CVC address, or an address with which a customer conducts transactions, appears on open sources, or commercial or government analyses have linked those addresses to ransomware strains, payments, or related activity.
+- A customer’s CVC In a cryptocurrency context, an address is a cryptographic k...
+More, or an address with which a customer conducts transactions, appears on open sources, or commercial or government analyses have linked those addresses to ransomware strains, payments, or related activity.